janrueth/es2button/README.md

 # es2button
 This projects provides means to make use of buttons on epson scanners.

-Please note that the code right now is just hacked together and is still the first thing that I wrote while trying to figure out how to get this working.
-So don't expect this to be polished, nice or be able to handle every corner case that I haven't thought of (yet).
+## Requirements
+You need to install [epsonscan2](https://support.epson.net/linux/en/epsonscan2.php).
+If,like me, you want to use this on an arm64 and can't find a suitable package, please see [my epsonscan2 builder](https://github.com/janrueth/epsonscan2).

 ## Why
 I could not seem to get `scanbd` and friends working on my Epson (DS-310) scanner.
 After looking through the driver code I figured I will never as the buttons are just not exposed.

 ## How does this work?
-It uses the official EPSON `epsonscan2` libraries to connect to the scanner and listen for the buttons.
+It uses the official EPSON [epsonscan2](https://support.epson.net/linux/en/epsonscan2.php) libraries to connect to the scanner and listen for the buttons.

 When it detects a button press, it will:
 * Disconnect from the scanner (allowing other programs to access it)